stanfordcr2c/cr2c-monitoring/README.md

 ## Synopsis

 The cr2c-monitoring project manages the data systems for the Bill & Cloy Codiga Resource Recovery Center (CR2C).
 CR2C produces three principal streams of data: laboratory data from water quality and other testing, operational data from the facility's automated sensors, and field data collected by the facility's operators in their daily checks of the plant's performance.
-The scripts in this repository process and output these data streams to a single data store, perform various analyses to monitor and validate the plant's performance on a day to day basis, and integrate important information from all data into a single, online visualization and data query platform.
+The scripts in this repository process and output these data streams to a single data store, perform various analyses to monitor and validate the plant's performance on a daily basis, and integrate important information from all data into a single, online visualization and data querying platform.

 ## contributors